marsupialtail/quokka/docs/docs/tutorial.md

 ### Lesson 3.1: Putting it all together & using stages

-We have seen before how we can define input readers and executors, how we can use built-in input readers in order read data from CSV and JSON files and finally how to join this data.
+Previously, we have seen how we can define input readers and executors, how we can use built-in input readers in order read data from CSV and JSON files and finally how to join this data.
 Let's put it all together now and see the TaskGraph API in action!
 In this lesson, we will be writing a TaskGraph API implementation of the TPC-H 4 query.
 The code for this lesson can be found in /apps/graph_api/tutorial/lesson3.1.py.

 We start off by reading the data from an input source, namely two tables called lineitem and orders tables, and we create new input reader nodes for them.